computationalmodelling/virtualmicromagnetics/_posts/1970-01-01-getting_started-2.md

 Virtual Micromagnetics container environments also exist through [Docker](https://www.docker.com/).
-Commanding this will download and run the full Virtual Micromagnetics container environment in a terminal on your
+Commanding this will download and run the lite Virtual Micromagnetics container environment in a terminal on your
 machine:

     docker run -ti virtualmicromagnetics/lite:release /bin/bash -l